 2020 Fiddle Rd., Castle Rock

-What we love about Deputy Zack S. Parrish III Memorial Park: This park is huge, with a 3-story enclosed play structure, zipline, multiple climbing structures, a percussion area, and a younger child's play structure you can spend hours without getting bored.
-The 3-story playground is big enough for even those of us that are young at heart.
+What we love about Deputy Zack S. Parrish III Memorial Park: This park is enormous (covering 5.5 acres) with a 3-story enclosed play structure, zipline, multiple climbing structures, a percussion area, and a younger child's play structure you can spend hours without getting bored.
+The 3-story playground is big enough for even those who are young at heart.

 16831 W. Alameda Pkwy., Morrison

 What we love about Dinosaur Ridge: THE place to go if you've got a dino fanatic in the family.
-Dinosaur Ridge Trail has more than 15 marked fossil sites, including a site with more than 300(!!) dinosaur footprints.
-Follow it up with a trip to Morrison Natural History Museum, and your kids will think they're in Dino Heaven!
+Dinosaur Ridge Trail has more than 15 marked fossil sites, including an area with more than 300(!!) dinosaur footprints.
+Follow it up with a trip to Morrison Natural History Museum, and your kids will think they're in Dinosaur Heaven!

 Elk Ridge Park